lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 {{% section2 Data Storage Sizes }}

-SPI Device IP uses 2kB internal Dual-Port SRAM.
-Firmware can resize RX/ TX circular buffer within the SRAM size.
+SPI Device IP uses a 2kB internal Dual-Port SRAM.
+Firmware can resize RX / TX circular buffers within the SRAM size.
 For example, the firmware is able to set RX circular buffer to be 1.5kB and 512B for TX circular buffer.

-If it is need to increase SRAM size, `SramAw` local parameter in `spi_device.sv` should be changed.
+To increase SRAM size, the `SramAw` local parameter in `spi_device.sv` should be changed.
 It cannot exceed 13 (32kB) due to the read and write pointers' widths.